.st0{fill:#FFFFFF;}

 By Tom Jackobs

 In this deeply moving episode, Dr. Brett Deller shares his journey from battling personal demons to empowering others through heart-led business practices.
 With humor and vulnerability, Brett recounts how overcoming his trauma and depression led him to a profound realization: his purpose lay in helping others navigate their struggles.
 Through the creation of transformative workshops and mentoring programs, Brett and his wife, Kim, have not only built a successful business but have fostered a community of growth, resilience, and healing.
+This episode is a testament to the power of authenticity, connection, and the ripple effect of positive change, offering invaluable insights for anyone looking to infuse their business with heart and purpose.

 ✨ Don’t miss out—tune in now for motivation and insight!